Power-Components/powergrid-doc/doc/get-started/demo.md

 `Route::view('/powergrid', 'powergrid-demo');`

 Now, just access `http://your.app/powergrid` and click around!
+We hope you like it!

+> 💡 **TIP:**  To have PowerGrid fully running, proceeded to [Install](https://livewire-powergrid.docsforge.com/main/install/) and [Configure](https://livewire-powergrid.docsforge.com/main/install/).

 ----

 ## Demo Repository

-We also provide a full Laravel installation with PowerGrid.
+We also provide a demo repository containing PowerGrid in a Laravel project.

-Visit our [Demo repository](https://github.com/Power-Components/powergrid-demo)  and follow the README instructions on how to install and run it.
+Visit our the [repository](https://github.com/Power-Components/powergrid-demo)  and follow the README instructions on how to install and run it.